 Partnering with the right real estate agent is key to selling your home timely and within your budget.
-Most real estate agents collect 3% of the home sale as a fee for doing their work.
+The average real estate commission in Colorado is 5.52%.
+This includes a 2.73% listing agent commission and a 2.79% buyer’s agent commission. as a fee for doing their work.
 Realtor commission fees play a huge factor in real estate, and many homeowners often wonder if their agent even did enough work to justify paying their fees.

 When selling your home in Colorado, it is crucial to consider the cost of partnering with an agent.
 Continue reading below to learn more about choosing the right realtor and budgeting for a realtor in Colorado.
 This brief real estate guide will cover realtor fees in Colorado and who you can contact to minimize your expenses when selling your home.

 Discover your home’s worth online for free in minutes!